The Nigerian Investment Promotion Commission Act (“NIPC Act”) governs foreign investment in Nigeria.

 |Federal Inland Revenue Service (“FIRS”)|

-All companies are required to register with FIRS for purposes of corporate income tax and value-added tax (“VAT”), as well as with the relevant State Board of Inland Revenue Service in each of the states where the company has staff, for employees’ tax purposes.
+All taxpayers are required to register with FIRS for purposes of corporate income tax and value-added tax (“VAT”), as well as with the relevant State Board of Inland Revenue Service in each of the states where the company has staff, for employees’ tax purposes.

 |pension fund administrator|